 10. Flows Dump¶

-To dump flows to MySQL ntopng requires the -F modifier followed by a string in the following format:
+In order to dump flows to MySQL ntopng requires the -F modifier followed by a string in the following format:

 The string has 6 semi-colon separated fields:

 - mysql tells ntopng to dump flows to MySQL

 - <host|socket> is the host (or the socket) of a running MySQL instance that will receive expired flows

 - <dbname> specify the name of the MySQL database to use.
 If the database does not exist, ntopng will create it.

 - <table name> specify the prefix of MySQL table names to use.
 Presently the prefix is always defaulted to flows.

 - <user>;<pw> are the credential of a MySQL user that has privileges to create, select and update tables on <dbname>.

 Ntopng creates two database tables.
 Tables are named flowsv4 and flowsv6 that are used to store IPv4 and IPv6 flows, respectively.

 MySQL flow explorer is non supported in community edition.
 We suggest you to use nIndex for high cardinality flow instances.